fathimaharsha/Virtual_medico_app/README.md

 fingers who may consult and treat our issues easily.
 No one should face a situation of not getting a proper consultation or medicine in this digital world.
 Anyone can take an appointment or order medicines using the app without visiting hospitals or pharmacies.
-Other objectives of the project are:
+Other objectives of the project are: <br>
-• Time efficient and cost effective: This app helps people to save their time and money and makes their lives more comfortable.
+• Time efficient and cost effective: This app helps people to save their time and money and makes their lives more comfortable. <br>
-• Pharmacy and Laboratory Services: People can order medicine from the nearest pharmacies or check for the tests in the nearest laboratories.
+• Pharmacy and Laboratory Services: People can order medicine from the nearest pharmacies or check for the tests in the nearest laboratories. <br>
 • Predicting Cancer: People can check the status of their X-ray report with the help of SVM classifier<br><br>
 <b> MOTIVATION</b><br><br>